iamayan17/netflix-clone/README.md

 ## 🎥 Demo

-A short screen recording demonstrating the application is included in this repository.
+A quick preview of the application.

 **▶️ Demo Video:**